acmfc/lang/README.md

+Lang
+====
-Lang is a statically typed, functional language that's all about extensible records.
+Lang is a yet-to-be-named, statically typed, functional language that's all about usability.
+But so far, it mostly just does basic type checking.